prayreh153/WHSTechNotes/journal.md

 Journal Prompt:
 I personally do think I help train AI through apps I use everyday.
 With AI becoming more advanced and used more everywhere, I feel it's bound to happen that I help AI with my responses.
 A lot of apps on my phone uses AI.
 For example, Instagram has this thing called Meta AI, so I am pretty sure my responses to what I watch or like on the platform helps AI.
 Knowing this, I feel AI might be too much in the future, seeing how fast it gets better and bigger.

+# May 11, 2026
+Journal Prompt:
+Throughout the school year, a lot of things changed.
+With these changes, I feel I developed a lot more responsibility.
+In life, as you grow you have more and more responsibilities to take care of.
+I learned to be accountable for my actions and discipline myself.
+For example, when my parents allowed me to start driving to school, I had to be responsible for being on time and present.
+I can't blame anyone else for being late or absent but me.
+Me now compared to beginning of the year, I feel like I am more understanding that things will not go your way sometimes.

+# May 18, 2026
+Journal Prompt:
+If I had to describe Sebastian to the cops, I would say they are the kind of person who would try to blend on woth the croud to hid in plain sight, but gets caught immediately.
+They usually wear jorts and either a soccer jersey or long sleeve.
+They're kinda quiet but once you get to know them, he will open up.
+I would think they'll ben found in a ditch trying to sleep.
+One funny memory that would make him recognizable is that he tries to look sneaky too much.